algolia/docsearch/docs/README.md

 ### Local development

-You can run a local copy of the documentation website by running `yarn run serve` in this directory or `yarn run docs:serve` at the repository root.
+You can run a local copy of the documentation website by running `yarn run serve`.
+This is an alias for running `yarn run docs:serve` at the repository root.

 This will build the website in `./dist` and expose it on `localhost`, along with live-reload.